Today, two-thirds of U.S. adults

 businesses, communities and individuals spend hundreds of billions of

-each year due to obesity, including an estimated $168 billion in medical
+each year due to obesity, including nearly $200 billion in medical

 costs.
 Obesity is the reason that the current generation of youth is